cyverse/irods-adm/README.md

 The program `list-rods-logs` can be used to list the iRODS log files on a given server.

+The project `project-current-usage-report` reports the amount of public and private data each project currently has on a given set of resources.

 The program `project-storage-report` reports the amount of storage each project has used during each year.